-The Project involves reconstruction of a 30-year old trackway on an existing steel lift bridge.
+The projects expected to occur under these contracts will generally be for work on an existing light rail alignment, but may occasionally consist of new construction related to TriMet's guideway system.
 TriMet has successfully utilized a negotiated procurement to select a CM/GC contractor for other specialized and complex rail projects, including the East and West Segments of the Portland-Milwaukie Light Rail Project, the Portland Mall Light Rail Project, and the Interstate MAX Light Rail Project.
 Based on its prior experience, TriMet believes that utilizing this procurement and construction method mitigates risk and increases efficiency.